Main navigation | Main content

 For system requirements, links to free, safe software downloads and UNITE demonstrations, check out our Streaming Video and Podcasts page .

-The Spring 2015 UNITE Student Guide ( PDF format, 254k, MS Word document, 195k) is available as a downloadable .pdf file from this web site.
+The Summer 2015 UNITE Student Guide ( PDF format, 390k) is available as a downloadable .pdf file from this web site.
 This handbook covers the policy and guideline materials you need to be familiar with as a UNITE student.

 Work with UNITE Student and Faculty Engagement to approve your exam proctor before the first scheduled exam and familiarize yourself with homework, exam and quiz procedures and download the UNITE Homework Coversheet and UNITE Proctor form on our Homework, Examinations and Quizzes web page.